 ZIMREF supports both recipient-executed, Bank-executed and Hybrid projects under its four programmatic windows, namely, (1) Private Sector productivity and competitiveness; (2) Governance, efficiency and effectiveness of public expenditure; (3) Strengthening livelihoods and resilience; and (4) Analytical and advisory work.
-To date, ZIMREF has raised contributions and programmed interventions up to 44.5 million.

 The projects currently operational for ZIMREF are:

 Closed ZIMREF Projects include: